 - Why is it better, or worse, than the current system of cash and credit and banks and Federal Reserves?

 I’m Papa.
 You’re Loretta.
 And crypto is the question.
 I don’t fully get it.
+Have I told you that I’m confused by crypto?
 We’ll come back to this fact…

 What do I know?